Warminster: Notable buildings and structures

 Warminster has one Grade I listed building: Portway House, to the north of the town centre, built for a wealthy clothier in 1722.
 The Bath stone house has a seven-bay front flanked by later extensions, and is set back from the road behind ornamental ironwork dated 1760.

-Other Bath stone houses include 38-40 Market Place, late 18th century or early 19th, now shops at street level; and The Chantry, 34 High Street.
+Other Bath stone houses include 38–40 Market Place, late 18th century or early 19th, now shops at street level; and The Chantry, 34 High Street.
 Both are Grade II* listed.

 Further Grade II* listed buildings include the churches of St Denys and St John; Byne House, Church Street, 1755; and Warminster School, 1708, endowed by Lord Weymouth, two storeys with attic, seven-bay front.
 Wren House, Vicarage Street, of 1720 or 1730, is described by Historic England as "a fine example of an early Georgian 5-bay house".
 The Pound Street maltings, at what was the western edge of the town, are a rebuilding of 1879 in rubble stone with some ashlar.
-The Athenaeum Centre, designed by William Jervis Stent and built in 1857, is Wiltshire’s oldest working theatre.
+The Athenaeum Centre, designed by William Jervis Stent and built in 1857, is Wiltshire's oldest working theatre and has been showing films since 1897.

 At the triangular junction of Vicarage Street and Silver Street stands a tall stone obelisk, crowned with a reeded urn and pineapple, which was erected in 1873 on the site of an earlier high cross to commemorate the inclosure of the parish.

 Warminster Town Hall, at the junction of the High Street and Weymouth Street, was designed c.
 1837 by Edward Blore at the expense of the 5th Marquess of Bath; the two-storey front elevation is a replica of Longleat, with the addition of a central bellcote, clock and coat of arms.
 The building was sold by the district council in 1979.

 Governance

-Warminster falls within the parliamentary constituency of South West Wiltshire and there are two levels of local government: